2016 YTD Report on Neighborhood Home Values

 The horizontal columns reflect the number of

 sales under $1m broken out by 1-bedroom and 2-bedroom units.
+You can see that if you want to buy a condo in the South Beach/Mission Bay district, you are pretty much limited to 1BR units (or studio units).
 The box of median

 sales prices is just for 1BR units, again simply to give an idea of relative